CambridgeUniversityPress/Celestial-and-Stellar-Dynamics/Chapter3/README.md

    <dd>`AllCometEls.txt` - Orbits for all comets in the MPC database (updated a few times a month when new comets are identified)</dd>
 </dl>

+#### ESA Asteroid Dynamics AstDyS-2 Database

-We also use proper orbit elements from the [ESA Asteroid Dynamics Site (AstDyS-2)](https://newton.spacedys.com/astdys2), specifically
+Two figures use proper orbit elements from the [ESA Asteroid Dynamics Site (AstDyS-2)](https://newton.spacedys.com/astdys2), specifically
 `all.syn`, the catalog of proper orbit elements for Main Belt and Hungaria asteroids.

+#### Updating or regenerating data files

 Selection criteria for the subset of orbit elements plotted are described in the notes and individual notebooks, including notebooks that show how creation of smaller subset files are derived from the online databases.

 If using these notebooks, it is advisable to consider downloading updates from the original sources and rextracting new catalogs as needed.
 The `procOrb.ipynb` Jupyter notebook in the `Asteroids` folder shows how to extract subcatalogs from the main data catalogs downloaded from the MPC or AstDyS-2 databases.

+**Data files were last updated on 2024 Nov 10**

 ### Figure 3.1 - Asteroid Belt Kirkwood Gaps